 To make sure you are formally withdrawn, you need to complete the online withdrawal from study form.
 You can find the link on your SOLE page under the 'Course Information’ tab.

 At certain times of the year SOLE may ask you to 're-enrol' before you can withdraw.
-To enable you to use the online process you may need to contact studentrecords@worc.ac.uk for them to amend your student record for you.
+To enable you to use the online process you may need to contact studentrecords@worc.ac.uk for them to amend your student record.